Commercial Helicopters Market Size and Share

 Recent Industry Developments

-• May 2025: Airbus Helicopters Canada (Airbus SE) inaugurated its new integrated distribution center in the Niagara region.
+• May 2025: Airbus Helicopters Canada, a subsidiary of Airbus SE, inaugurated its new integrated distribution center in the Niagara region.
 The 21,000-square-foot facility expands the spare parts storage capacity and strengthens industrial operations.

 • February 2024: Lockheed Martin Corporation Sikorsky introduced the hybrid-electric HEX 2-Rotor Tiltwing demonstrator with a 575-mile range.